e3modelling/OPEN-PROM/tutorials/02_Task Runner settings in VS code.md

 **Objective:**

 Learn how to install the Task Runner extension in VS Code.
-This allows to quickly execute tasks by creating and using buttons similar to the ones found in other programs (e.g. GAMS Studio).
-These buttons can streamline your workflow, whether for development or research, by automating tasks.
-You'll also learn about development and research modes, and their computational requirements.
+This allows you to quickly execute OPEN-PROM tasks by creating and using buttons similar to the ones found in other programs, such as GAMS Studio.
+These buttons simplify the launch of the predefined workflows, but they do not replace the command line.
+They are simply a more convenient way to trigger the same commands from inside VS Code.

 **Note:**
-It is recommended to follow this tutorial after completing Tutorial 01 and having cloned the repository, and added all necessary extensions.
+It is recommended to follow this tutorial after completing Tutorial 01 and having cloned the repository and installed the necessary extensions.

 ## Step-by-Step Guide